-With as much as we love fajita veggies around here, now I’m wondering why I didn’t plant bell peppers in my garden this summer!
+With as much as we love our fajita vegetables recipe around here, now I’m wondering why I didn’t plant bell peppers in my garden this summer!

-I DID plant shishito peppers, so we’re regularly enjoying blistered shishito peppers and dipping sauce.
+I DID plant shishito peppers, so we’re regularly enjoying blistered shishitos.
 But maybe you DID plant bell peppers, or you just like fajitas as much as we do.

 Because shrimp is so quick cooking, this healthy shrimp fajita recipe comes together in a flash anytime you need a quick meal.
 Even better, it’s made on one sheet pan!

 The ingredients for sheet pan shrimp fajitas are easy to find at your local store: